 Serif has been shaking up the digital arts world with its excellent programs that are set to compete directly with Adobe and Corel offerings.
 Affinity Designer was the first effort in this area, and it’s a great balance of power and affordability at just $49.99 for a perpetual license.
 It doesn’t offer the same type of freehand drawing options as CorelDRAW, but it’s still an excellent option for vector work of all kinds.

 If you’re looking for a more affordable vector editing program than any of these others, look no further.
-Inkscape is open source and completely free, although it has been in development for over a decade without even reaching version 1.0.
+Inkscape is open source and completely free, although it has been in development for over a decade and just reached version 1.2.
 It’s hard to argue with the price, though, and it’s one of the only options available for Linux users without requiring a virtual machine.

 CorelDRAW has been around in various formats since 1992, and this latest version offers excellent tools for almost any vector drawing, sketching or page layout task.
 The new LiveSketch feature is an impressive new tool that makes vector-based sketching a reality, which is enough to entice any digital artist or tablet user into giving it a try.
 The page layout tools are also decent, although they feel like a bit of an afterthought compared to how well-developed the vector drawing tools are.

 Everyone from professional illustrators to amateur artists will be able to find what they need in CorelDRAW, and the excellent built-in tutorials make learning the program easy.
 Whether you’re transitioning from a different vector drawing program or starting to use one for the very first time, one of the many customizable workspaces will match the style you’re comfortable with.